samalkani/Machine-Learning-A-Z-AI-Python-R/README.md

 1. The Python code in ipynb and py format and the datasets are contained in the python folders within the different section folders below

-2. The R code in R files and R-markdown format and the datasets are contained in the R folders within the different section folders below
+2. The R code in R files and R-markdown format and the datasets are contained in a separate repository at: https://github.com/samalkani/Machine-Learning-A-Z-AI-R

 3. The html files for R programs are contained in a separate repository so you can look at the R source code and the output it generates to give a comparison to the Jupyter notebook output you can see in this repository the link to that repository is given here: https://github.com/samalkani/Machine-Learning-A-Z-AI-R-HTML-.
 The R programs and their output in html format can be viewed in a web browser after downloading the html file from GitHub.